 And here's the original by Mariah, which is from her first Christmas album Merry Christmas (1994):

 Hope you like the post!
 Merry Christmas!
-Wishing you a lovely winter/holiday season and Christmas or whichever festival you celebrate. :)
+Wishing you a lovely winter/holiday season and Christmas, or whichever festival you celebrate. :)

 Comments